 - it plans to stop paying cancellation fees, to cap fees for travel time to £40/h and to cap mileage rates to 45p in civil legal aid contracts awarded from 2010.

 The MoJ’s long term aim is to reduce the spend on expert witness fees by 20% and to introduce fixed fees for experts undertaking publicly funded work – but how realistic is this?

 The initial move of the MoJ is to cap fees using guidelines issued in 2003!
-As an expert witness in computer forensics, CYFOR is experienced in working within the confines of legal aid.
-Currently approximately 40% of our cases are funded by legal aid and capping fees at the proposed rates will have a significant impact on CYFOR, as it will on other experts.
+As expert witnesses in computer forensics, CYFOR is experienced in working within the confines of legal aid.
+Currently, approximately 40% of our cases are funded by legal aid and capping fees at the proposed rates will have a significant impact on CYFOR, as it will on other experts.